gaidar0yegor/catalogManagementSystem/README.md

 # Stock Management System

-A modern stock management system built with Django and React, designed for efficient inventory control and supplier management.
+A modern stock management system built with Django and Svelte, designed for efficient inventory control and supplier management.

 ## Features